 In an effort to shorten the learning curve to success, here are five (5) actions that will exponentially decrease your odds of landing that chrome beauty you worked so hard to find:

 - SETTING THE HOOK UP INSTEAD OF TO THE SIDE: When you cast, step and swing 999 times in a row, the angler often enters a mechanically meditative Zen stupor.
-When a tug happens or a bobber goes down the angler is startled and instinctively launches into an instinctive Bassmaster Classic hook set straight into the air.
+When a tug happens or a bobber goes down the angler is startled and instinctively launches into a Bassmaster Classic hook set straight into the air.
 This action will either dislodge the hook at that very moment or repositioning it in a place where the fish will come unbuttoned sooner than later.
 Better to slowly sweep the rod to the side until you feel the tension, wait for the deep pull, then “nudge, nudge” to bury the hook.

 - LEAN AGAINST A FISH AND LIFT IT TO THE SURFACE: Leaning into a taut line until your rod bends deep and lifts a fish to a surface is bad.
 Very bad.
 It ends with the beast alligator rolling on the surface and quickly releasing itself.
 This action usually occurs immediately after the hook set.
 If you find yourself walking backwards upstream and lifting your rod high over your head to keep a deep bend in the rod, stop.
 Relax, keep the line taut and enjoy the moment instead.